Beyond Connectivity: An Open Architecture for AI-RAN Convergence in 6G: Challenges and Open Issues Toward AI-RAN and O-RAN Convergence

 Integrating third-party AI workloads also presents challenges to security, privacy, and access management.
 The orchestrator \glspl{api} and the end-to-end control and infrastructure management pipelines need to ensure accountability and tracking of security roles and privileges.
-One of the primary concerns is the deployment of \gls{ai} models or workloads which include vulnerabilities in the software stack that may affect the stability of the \gls{ran}.
-Given the critical nature of \gls{ran} operations, such attacks could lead to network congestion, degraded service quality, or even large-scale outages \cite{khan2023ai}.
+Deploying \gls{ai} models or workloads with vulnerabilities in the software stack could affect the stability of the \gls{ran}.
+Such attacks could lead to network congestion, degraded service quality, or large-scale outages \cite{khan2023ai}.

 In the next section, we introduce an architecture designed to address these challenges while adhering to the design principle of minimizing system complexity, and considering factors such as privacy and security.